The Problem (The Old Way)

 Dakar Rally photography demands extreme shooting skills AND efficient organization workflows.
 Master panning for dust conditions, protect your gear religiously, and let AI handle the 8+ hours of race number detection and tagging.

-Next article: Learn the panning technique in detail with our Panning Photography Masterclass (dropping Feb 15, 2026).
+Next article: Learn the panning technique in detail with our Panning Photography Masterclass.